remult/remult/docs/tutorials/react-next/README.md

 Open your IDE

 ### Cleanup Next.js default css

 To start from scratch, let's cleanup the default css provided by nest.

 You can either:

 1. **Delete the content** of the `src/styles/globals.css` file

-2. Or Optionally, make the app look a little better by replacing the contents of `src/styles/globals.css` with [this CSS file](https://raw.githubusercontent.com/remult/react-vite-express-starter/completed-tutorial/src/index.css).
+2. Or Optionally, make the app look a little better by replacing the contents of `src/styles/globals.css` with [this CSS file](https://raw.githubusercontent.com/remult/nextjs-starter/new-tutorial-18/src/styles/globals.css).
-// TODO - update css to a new one
+   // TODO - update css path to main branch after merge
-// TODO - update starter project

 ### Install Remult